 Further instruction is given in Matthew 18 for those who can’t resolve their problems alone.
 But I won’t get into that today because I’m simply making the point that unity should be achieved behind closed doors.

 With that thought in mind consider how this message is a benefit to the family unit.
+The best way to parent our children is to parent together.
 When children see two parents raising them with one heart and mind they see order instead of confusion.